 Let your child choose and practice the tripod grip with different writing tools such as pens, markers, crayons, pencils, and coloring pencils.

 Another great tool to practice writing and pencil grip is the stylus for the IPAD.
-Occupational therapists who often work with children on handwriting and pencil grip skills have recommended grip friendly stylus such as the Universal Capactive Stylus Pen.
+Occupational therapists who often work with children on handwriting and pencil grip skills have recommended a grip friendly stylus such as the Universal Capactive Stylus Pen.

 Many children who do not like to practice handwriting the traditional way, are eager to practice with writing apps on the IPAD such as the iTrace- Handwriting App for Kids or the iTrace Free (which is highly rated but has a limited number of letters, words and settings).
 If you have an Android Tablet or Smart Phone, a recommended handwriting app is Writing Wizard.

 - Try using a rubber band.
 This is an effective strategy for some children.
 A rubber band helps keep the pencil in place, while allowing the pencil to slant naturally.
 Twist the rubber band once around the pencil and then around the child’s wrist as shown below.